-- 21 RR results were compared between the different measuring techniques according to four - 22 aspects: accuracy, precision, data resolution and the price of the different devices.
-Accuracy, - 23 defined as how well a method reproduces the soil surface, was assessed using the TLS data as - 24 reference, since TLS was the only device with documented thorough accuracy tests in both - 25 indoor and outdoor environments (Aguilar et al., 2009; Barneveld et al., 2013; James and - Quinton, 2014).
-Precision, defined as a measure for the data reproducibility of each method - 27 was assessed using the standard deviation of multiple measurements on the same plot. - Further, an ANOVA test was used to assess how well the methods agreed on an RR value for - a specific land unit.
-Spatial resolution was defined as number of points per square meter or - 30 per meter length (for the 2D methods).
-Finally, the price of purchasing or using the different - 31 methods was compared.
+RR results were compared between the different measuring techniques according to four aspects: accuracy, precision, data resolution and the price of the different devices.
+Accuracy, defined as how well a method reproduces the soil surface, was assessed using the TLS data as reference, assuming that TLS data is the most accurate measurement device in outdoor environments (Aguilar et al., 2009; James and Quinton, 2014).
+Precision, defined as a measure for the data reproducibility of each method was assessed using the standard deviation of multiple measurements on the same plot.
+Further, an ANOVA test was used to assess how well the methods agreed about an RR value for a land unit.
+Spatial resolution was defined as number of points per square meter or per meter length (for the 2-D methods).
+Finally, the price of acquiring or using the different methods was compared.